Methodology

 Nominal scaled scores are treated in the same way as scaled scores in the range 80 and 120 for the purposes of calculating pupil’s average prior attainment in English reading and maths.

-Key stage 4 (prior) attainment (achievement at age 16) is based on the pupils’ GCSE and equivalent results in English and maths at the end of secondary school.
-Passes in English and maths will continue to be assessed in future years and will tie closely to conditions for post-16 funding and accountability.
+Passes in English and mathematics continue to be assessed in future years and tie closely to conditions for post-16 funding and accountability.

 Pre 2017/18